gache001/Devops-project/devops-training-project-master/README.md

-# Pet Clinic App - A Microservices based Capstone Project
+# Pet Clinic App - A Microservices based Project

 This project is an example of Live Project of DevOps where automation is the key.